nuuuwan/news_lk3_data/README.md

 *2024-11-19 19:00:00* · [`economynextcom`](https://economynext.com/hisham-jamaldeen-leaves-boards-of-sri-lankas-hayleys-companies-188598/) · `en`

-ECONOMYNEXT – Hisham Jamaldeen has resigned from the boards of Hayleys Plc companies, Singer (Sri Lanka) Plc, Haycarb Plc and Talawakelle Tea estates Plc, the company said in stock exchange filings.
+ECONOMYNEXT – Hisham Jamaldeen has resigned from the boards of Hayleys Plc companies, Singer (Sri Lanka) Plc, Haycarb Plc and Talawakelle Tea estates Plc, the company said in a stock exchange filling.

 Jamaldeen was a non-executive director.
 His resignation is effective from November 14.